gunaasin/Yum-Zoom-V1/README.md

-# YumZoom API
+# YumZoom

-The YumZoom API is a Spring Boot-based backend service that facilitates food ordering, user management, and order tracking.
+The YumZoom is a Spring Boot-based backend service that facilitates food ordering, user management, and order tracking.
 This API also handles user authentication and authorization.

 ## Features